 Do you remember your first t-shirt contest win?
 If so, what was it and how did you feel?

-It was Threadless contest.
+It was a Threadless contest.
 I was so happy of course!
 Later I found that the design file I had in my computer was not in the right format.
 Having no technical background in design software, I just jumped right ahead drawing in Photoshop with no care of resolution or size.
-This was the time I learnt about the dpi, what hi-res file really means and what a vector file is.
-For this win I redrew things from zero and also learnt a lot of new things.
+This was the time I learned about the dpi, what hi-res file really means and what a vector file is.
+For this win, I redrew things from zero and also learned a lot of new things.

-Of the tees that you designed which is your favorite?
+Of the t-shirts that you designed, which is your favorite?